IBSurgeon/FirebirdEncryptionPluginInstall/README.md

 Enter number (0-1) and press Enter:
 ```

+#### Automatically download files

-2) Installer downloads necessary files (dlls and conf and trial license), then stores them to the selected Firebird folder.
+Installer downloads necessary files (dlls, conf files, and trial license), then stores them to the selected Firebird folder.

+#### Changes firebird.conf

-3) Installer changes firebird.conf - it adds line KeyHolderPlugin = KeyHolder
+Installer changes firebird.conf - it adds line *KeyHolderPlugin = KeyHolder*

+####  Restart Firebird (be careful on production!)

-4) Installer restarts Firebird instance (be careful on production).
+Installer restarts Firebird instance .
 At that step Firebird is ready to encrypt databases, using the trial license and sample keys in file KeyHolder.conf.

+#### Check if installation works

-5) Installer checks the work of the encryption:
+Installer checks the work of the encryption:

   a) It creates a copy of employee.fdb database from %Firebird_Root%\examples\empbuild\employee.fdb -> emp_crypted.fdb

   b) It encrypts database emp_crypted.fdb using key from KeyHolder.conf

   с) In case of successful encryption, it connects to the database with isql and runs command show database; to demonstrate that encryption is successful.

 ```
 Downloading plugin...